 - In a non-stick skillet, using the remaining tablespoon of olive oil sauté potatoes and carrots, until potatoes are golden brown.
 Remove from skillet and set aside.

-After the stew has cooked for 1 hour, place potatoes and carrots in the stew pot and finish cooking.
-Simmer until the potatoes are just tender and then the stew is done.
+- After the stew has cooked for 1 hour, place potatoes and carrots in the stew pot and finish cooking.
+After 30 minutes remove the lid and simmer until it reduces.
+When the potatoes and beef are tender and then the stew is done.

-- Serve with plenty of Irish soda bread.
+- Serve with plenty of Irish soda bread or mashed potatoes.

 - How long can I save the stew?
 Completely cool the stew and store in the refrigerator for up to 3 days in an airtight container.